superflash41/isaFIRE/README.md

 ## Project Overview

-Deep learning has demonstrated exceptional performance in image analysis, particularly for detecting fire and smoke, outperforming many traditional techniques.
+Deep learning has demonstrated exceptional performance in image analysis, particularly for detecting fire and smoke.
 This project introduces a deep learning model for real-time wildfire detection using drone-captured images, aimed at rapid and accurate identification of active fires.

 <!--
 This repository contains the code for our project, which is part of the course *1INF52 - Deep Learning* at [PUCP](https://www.pucp.edu.pe/).